CBD Oil for Migraines: A New Take on a Traditional Remedy

 How CBD Could Help with Migraines

-Before it became prohibited in the United States, physicians frequently used cannabis to treat migraines.
-In fact, from 1842 to 1942, doctors preferred cannabis preparations over other types of treatments for these severe headaches.
+Before it became prohibited in the United States, physicians frequently used preparations derived from the cannabis plant to treat migraines.
+In fact, from 1842 to 1942, doctors preferred cannabis over other types of treatments for these severe headaches.

 But CBD is just one component of cannabis.
 How might it work to treat migraines?

-The endocannabinoid system has receptors throughout the body, in locations as varied as the brain, organs, and immune system cells.
+The ECS includes cannabinoid receptors that are found throughout the body, in locations as varied as the brain, organs, and immune system cells.
 It plays a role in regulating various processes, from mood to cellular life cycles.

-There haven’t been clinical trials studying the efficacy of using CBD to prevent and treat migraines.
+Clinical trials haven’t yet determined whether CBD is an effective treatment for migraines.
 Still, there are a few reasons to think that CBD might work for some people.

 The research on using CBD for pain in general is much more robust, and has shown that CBD increases levels of the neurotransmitters glutamate and serotonin.
 These are both thought to play a role in pain regulation.